jayeshsadhwani99/dataStructures/README.md

    > Height of tree is the height of the root node.

+   > Height of an empty tree is -1.

+   > Height of a tree with 1 node is 0.

 ### Applications

 - Storing naturally heirarichal data, like file system.